revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 <details><summary> <b>Explanation</b> </summary>

-  - You can use filter(f, list).
+  - It could be used as filter(f, list).
 Make sure your function is a logical statement to facilitate the filtering process.
   - Since filter() function will return an iterator, you can use list() function to convert it to a proper Python list.
-  - To create a lambda function with logical expression you can implement something like this:
+  - To create a lambda function with logical expression, you can implement something like the following:

     **lambda x: True if x in ….else False**
   </details>
   </details>

-16.Write a python program using map() and filter() functions add the values below 80.
+16.Write a python program using map() and filter() functions to add the values below 80.

 <details><summary> <b>Show Answer</b> </summary>